wendyverdonk93/docs/content/api/payment_methods/post-order-santander.md

 {{< description >}}
 ## Santander Betaal per Maand
-Creates a Santander Betaal per Maand [Direct](/developer/api/difference-between-direct-and-redirect) order.
+Creates a Santander Betaal per Maand [direct](/developer/api/difference-between-direct-and-redirect) order.

-* Direct transaction requires all fields completed properly
+- All fields must be completed correctly.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct, redirect, paymentlink. |
+The payment flow for the checkout process.
+Options: `direct`, `redirect`, `paymentlink`. |

 ----------------
 __gateway__ | string